MicrosoftDocs/win32/desktop-src/Msi/what-happens-if-the-component-rules-are-broken.md

 ---
-Description: 'In certain cases, authors may decide they need to break the rules for creating components as discussed in Organizing Applications into Components and Changing the Component Code.' ms.assetid: '487b6a00-77eb-4c51-8e32-46bcd4493df8'
+Description: In certain cases, authors may decide they need to break the rules for creating components as discussed in Organizing Applications into Components and Changing the Component Code. ms.assetid: 487b6a00-77eb-4c51-8e32-46bcd4493df8
-title: 'What happens if the component rules are broken?'
+title: What happens if the component rules are broken? ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # What happens if the component rules are broken?